Skip to main content

 Black & Decker BDT50WTB

-This dehumidifier has an excellent reservoir design that slides in and out smoothly.
-The carrying handle is sturdy and comfortably contoured, and a lid with an opening for pouring avoids spills during emptying.
+This dehumidifier has an excellent reservoir design—it slides in and out smoothly.
+The carrying handle is sturdy and comfortably contoured, and the lid has an opening to help avoid spills while emptying.

-The castors are larger than in the other brands we tested, so it rolls easily.
-The lifting handles are a challenge though.
-They are recessed and shallow, and they are placed at the back of the unit.
-This makes it hard to get a good grip when lifting.
+The castors are larger than the other brands we tested, so they roll easily.
+However, lifting it is difficult because it is hard to get a good grip—the lifting handles are recessed and shallow and placed at the back of the unit.

-Despite the design pluses when it comes to emptying, the slow humidity reduction under our test conditions was a concern.
+Despite the design pluses when it comes to emptying the tank, the slow humidity reduction under our test conditions was a concern.
+This dehumidifier only removed half as much water during the test as our top performers while also using more power.
+That combination makes for a disappointingly low dehumidifying efficiency.

 Pros